kevoreilly/CAPEv2/docs/book/src/usage/rooter.rst

     -v, --verbose         Enable verbose logging

-By default, the ``rooter`` will default to ``chown``'ing the ``cape`` user as user and group for the UNIX socket, as recommended when :ref:`installing`.
+By default, the ``rooter`` will default to ``chown``'ing the ``cape`` user as user and group for the UNIX socket, as recommended when :ref:`../installation/host/installation`.
 If you're running CAPE under a user other than ``cape``, you will have to specify this to the ``rooter`` as follows::